 Form of Appeal Mechanism and Composition of Panel

-The CWG indicated it believes that an appeal need not be a permanent body, but rather could be handled the same way as commercial disputes are often resolved, through the use of a binding arbitration process, an independent arbitration organization, such as the ICC, ICDR or AAA, or a standing list of qualified panelists under established rules promulgated by such an organization.
-The CWG recommended that a three person panel be used, with each party to a dispute choosing one of the three panelists, with these two panelists choosing the third panelist.
+The CWG-Stewardship indicated it believes that an appeal need not be a permanent body, but rather could be handled the same way as commercial disputes are often resolved, through the use of a binding arbitration process, an independent arbitration organization, such as the ICC, ICDR or AAA, or a standing list of qualified panelists under established rules promulgated by such an organization.
+The CWG-Stewardship recommended that a three-person panel be used, with each party to a dispute choosing one of the three panelists, with these two panelists choosing the third panelist.
 Do you agree with this overall approach to establishing an appeal mechanism?
 Do you have another idea – please indicate.

 Where there is a panel of individuals, should they be chosen: